Irinej, Serbian Patriarch: Bishop of Niš

-Serbian Patriarch (2010–2020)
+Serbian Patriarch

-Election and inauguration

-Irinej was elected Patriarch of the Serbian Orthodox Church on 22 January 2010, two months after the death of previous patriarch, Pavle, becoming the 45th Patriarch.
-He was one of the three candidates with the most votes from the 45 bishops eligible in the Serbian Orthodox Church, along with former locum tenens (interim leader) Metropolitan Amfilohije of Montenegro and the Littoral and Bishop Irinej of Bačka.
+Irinej was elected Serbian Patriarch on 22 January 2010, two months after the death of previous patriarch, Pavle, becoming the 45th Serbian Patriarch.
+He was one of the three candidates with the most votes at the Electoral Council, along with former locum tenens (interim leader) Metropolitan Amfilohije Radović of Montenegro and the Littoral and Bishop Irinej Bulović of Bačka.
 In the final phase, his name was pulled from a sealed envelope.
 In this way, the Serbian Orthodox Church believes the patriarch is elected by divine intervention, sidelining human interests.

-Irinej was enthroned on 23 January 2010 in St. Michael's Cathedral in Belgrade.
-The inauguration was attended by numerous government ministers of Serbia, representatives of churches and religious communities in Serbia, and various politicians including the Prime Minister Mirko Cvetković, Prime Minister of Republika Srpska Milorad Dodik, Apostolic Nuncio Orlando Antonini, Catholic archbishop of Belgrade Stanislav Hočevar, Serbian Mufti Muhamed Jusufspahić, and Crown Prince Alexander Karađorđević.
+Irinej was enthroned on 23 January 2010 in Cathedral of Saint Archangel Michael in Belgrade.
+The inauguration was attended by numerous government ministers of Serbia, representatives of churches and religious communities in Serbia, and various politicians including the Prime Minister Mirko Cvetković, Prime Minister of Republika Srpska Milorad Dodik, Apostolic Nuncio Orlando Antonini, Catholic archbishop of Belgrade Stanislav Hočevar, Serbian Mufti Muhamed Jusufspahić, and Crown Prince Alexander.

-Irinej held his formal enthronement to the ancient throne of the Serbian patriarch in the Patriarchal Monastery of Peć on 3 October 2010.
-The enthronement was attended by many dignitaries including Serbian president Boris Tadić, Croatian Parliament member Milorad Pupovac, Russian Metropolitan Hilarion, Jerusalem Archbishop Theophylactos of Iordanos, Georgian Metropolitan Gerasimos of Zugdidi and Tsaishi, Romanian Metropolitan Irineu, Bulgarian Metropolitan Domentian of Vidin, Cypriot Metropolitan Chrysostomos, Albanian Metropolitan Ignatios of Berat, Archbishop Hočevar, Mufti Jusufspahić, Crown Prince Alexander and princes Peter, Philip, and Alexander.
+Irinej held his formal enthronement to the ancient throne of the Serbian patriarchs at the Patriarchate of Peć Monastery on 3 October 2010.
+The enthronement was attended by many dignitaries including Serbian president Boris Tadić, Croatian Parliament member Milorad Pupovac, Russian Metropolitan Hilarion Alfeyev, Jerusalem Archbishop Theophylactos of Iordanos, Georgian Metropolitan Gerasimos of Zugdidi and Tsaishi, Romanian Metropolitan Irineu, Bulgarian Metropolitan Domentian of Vidin, Cypriot Metropolitan Chrysostomos, Albanian Metropolitan Ignatios of Berat, Archbishop Hočevar, Mufti Jusufspahić, Crown Prince Alexander and princes Peter, Philip, and Alexander.

-Ecumenism and interfaith dialogue

 Irinej was considered, both abroad and at home, as a moderate traditionalist, open to global inter-religious dialogue.

-On 28 January 2010, at his first news conference, Irinej stated that "Islam’s philosophy was that Muslims, when they are in small numbers, can behave well and be fair, but that once they become superior, they start to exert pressure."
-The Islamic Community in Serbia (IZS) said that it found the remarks to be "insulting Islam" and responded with a letter to the Serbian Orthodox Church requesting an official interpretation of his statement.
-The Islamic Community in Serbia condemned what they called "insulting and false accusations".
-On 29 January, he expressed regrets for his statement and its consequences, and to Muslims, as neighbours and brothers he extended apologies.
-Hereupon his apologies were accepted.